Why speak French?

 6: A language to find a job

-Fifth commercial power and fourth for welcoming foreign investment, France remain a rich country with a mature and stable economy, not to mention other countries such as Canada or Switzerland, which are among the most developed states in the world.
+Fifth commercial power and fourth for welcoming foreign investment, France remains a rich country with a mature and stable economy, not to mention other countries such as Canada or Switzerland, which are among the most developed states in the world.

 Speaking French thus enables you to trade more easily with these influential partners, or even offers you the opportunity to directly make a career in these countries.